Joana Mallwitz: Biography

 Born in Hildesheim in 1986, Mallwitz began to study violin at age 3, and piano at age 5.
+As a young child, her parents banned her from touching the piano for three hours each afternoon to play in the garden.
 At age 14, she became a pupil of Christa-Maria Hartmann and Karl-Heinz Kämmerling.
 She continued her music studies at the Hochschule für Musik und Theater Hannover, where her teachers included Martin Brauss and Eiji Ōue, in conducting, and she continued piano studies with Kämmerling and with Bernd Goetzke.
 In 2004, she received a conducting scholarship from the Studienstiftung des deutschen Volkes.

 In 2006, Mallwitz joined the conducting staff of the Theater und Orchester Heidelberg, at the invitation of then-GMD Cornelius Meister, as a repetiteur.
 During her third month of work in Heidelberg, she made her debut professional conducting appearance there, at 6 hours' notice, at the first night of the company's new production of Madama Butterfly.
 From 2007 to 2011, she worked in Heidelberg as Zweite Kapellmeisterin (Second Kapellmeister) and assistant to the GMD.
 In 2009, she was a recipient of the Praetorius Musik-Förderpreis.

 In July 2013, Mallwitz was named Generalmusikdirektorin (General Music Director; GMD) of the Theater Erfurt, the first woman conductor named to the post in the institution's history.
 She formally took up the post with the 2014–2015 season, at the time, the youngest GMD of a German opera house.
 She concluded her Erfurt tenure at the close of the 2017–2018 season.